 - Total landed cost

 - Breakout of material, labor, overhead for a product

 - Analyzing sources of significant manufacturing variances by work order

 - Optimal product mix

-Q: Can you talk a little more about how to leverage effective costing for profitability?
+How can you leverage effective costing for profitability?

-A: Well, ultimately, the metrics mentioned above drive insights that help companies understand where to target efforts for process improvements, which in turn leverages your ability to make sound, profitable decisions.
+Ultimately, the metrics mentioned above drive insights that help companies understand where to target efforts for process improvements, which in turn leverages their ability to make sound, profitable decisions.
 Ideally, through effective costing, companies should have the ability to readily generate this data at multiple levels of granularity to make those decisions.
 Now, for a product-based business, there are several additional questions that must be evaluated as well.
 Let’s take some common examples of a manufacturing company.
 Your organization would typically want to evaluate the following questions as they relate to profitability: